 - 1. The certification process provides a single set of measures that must be used to construct an ENERGY STAR Certified Home in the Caribbean, coupled with an ERI rating for quality assurance purposes.
-Use an EPA-recognized Verification Oversight Organization (VOO)'s Approved Software Rating Tool to configure efficiency measures that are equal to or better than the prescriptive measures listed in Exhibit 1, ENERGY STAR Reference Design, for the home to be certified.
-The resulting ERI is not required to meet a specific target value for the homes to be certified.
-The ERI value shall be calculated using ANSI / RESNET / ICC Standard 301 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the Effective Date and Transition Period End Date defined by RESNET.
-RESNET interpretations of Standard 301 shall also be followed.
-Any exceptions shall be approved by EPA and reported at www.energystar.gov/ERIExceptions. - 2.
+Use an EPA-recognized Home Certification Organization (HCO)'s Approved Software Rating Tool to configure efficiency measures that are equal to or better than the prescriptive measures listed in Exhibit 1, ENERGY STAR Reference Design, for the home to be certified.
+9 The resulting ERI is not required to meet a specific target value for the homes to be certified.
+The ERI value shall be calculated using ANSI / RESNET / ICC Standard 301 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the HCO that the home is being certified under, with approved exceptions listed at www.energystar.gov/ERIExceptions. - 2.
 Construct the home using the measures selected in Step 1 and the Mandatory Requirements for All Certified Homes, Exhibit 2. - 3.
-Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Homes and with the on-site inspection procedures for minimum rated features of an EPA-recognized VOO.
-For modular homes, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
-Finally, register the rated home with the same EPA-recognized VOO.
+Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Homes and with the inspection procedures for minimum rated features in ANSI / RESNET / ICC Standard 301, Appendix B.^{8, 10} For modular homes, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
+Finally, submit the home to the HCO for final certification and follow the HCO's certification and oversight procedures (e.g., quality assurance, recordkeeping, and reporting).
 The Rater is required to keep electronic or hard copies of the completed and signed Caribbean and Pacific Rater checklists and the National HVAC Design Report.